dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Markets in Financial Instruments Directive (MiFID II)

 An instituted legislative framework by the European Commission to regulate financial markets in the EU.
 It regulates virtually every asset and profession within the EU financial service industry.

+#### Mnemonic

+A series of words that derive all cryptographic keys for a wallet.

 #### Node